hdlugas/MZsearch/paper/paper.md

 for use in diagnosing, treating, and stratifying the risk of various diseases.
 A central tool for compound identification in metabolomics is mass spectrometry, which produces the mass spectrum for a given chemical compound.
-Each point in the mass spectrum represents an ion fragment, with one axis representing mass to charge (m/z) and the other axis representing relative intensity.
+Each peak in the mass spectrum represents an ion fragment, with one axis representing mass to charge ratio (m/z) and the other axis representing relative intensity.
 A popular method used to identify an unknown chemical compound based on its mass spectrum is spectral library matching.
 This process involves computing a measure of similarity between the mass spectrum of the unknown chemical compound and each mass spectrum in a reference library.
 The unknown chemical compound is then identified as the one from the reference library whose mass spectrum is most similar to that of the unknown compound.
-We present 'EZsearch', a command-line tool written in Python that implements spectral library matching.
-The 'EZsearch' offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from both types of mass spectrometry: gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass
+We present 'MZsearch', a command-line tool written in Python that implements spectral library matching.
+The 'MZsearch' tool offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from both types of mass spectrometry: gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass